Long time confinement of multiple concentrated vortices: Introduction

-Some open question about the behaviour of vortices are for instance (nonlinear) inviscid damping (see e.g.\ the partial results in \cite{bedrossian2019vortex,ionescu2022axi}), the behaviour of vortex filaments in the 3D Euler equations \cite{jerrard2017vortex}, the justification of higher order models (see e.g.\ \cite[Chapter 6]{Newton_2010}).
+Some open question about the behaviour of vortices are for instance (nonlinear) inviscid damping (see e.g.\ the partial results in \cite{bedrossian2019vortex,ionescu2022axi}), how such vortices behave under collisions, the behaviour of vortex filaments in the 3D Euler equations \cite{jerrard2017vortex} or the justification of higher order models (see e.g.\ \cite[Chapter 6]{Newton_2010}).
 Negative results illustrating the limitations of these convergence or confinement statements also do not exist to the best of the author's knowledge.

 In particular, it is also conjectured (\cite[p.
 3]{butta2018long}) that these convergence results actually hold on much longer timescales than $O(|\log\eps|)$ due to difficult-to-capture cancellation effects (which will be explained at the beginning of Section \ref{vortprsec} below).